onflow/flow-go/language.md

 ### Structure and Class Field Getters and Setters

 Fields may have an optional getter and an optional setter.
-Getters are functions that are called when a field is read, and setters are function that are called when a field is written.
+Getters are functions that are called when a field is read, and setters are functions that are called when a field is written.

 Getters and setters are enclosed in opening and closing braces, after the field's type.